Posted 3 years ago by Tracy

 Also, as under MTD businesses and landlords will switch to sending quarterly summaries to HMRC it should help with cash flow planning for tax payments while making tax compliance less time consuming in the longer term.
 For those transitioning from manual systems, financial data is likely to be more consistent reducing the likelihood of mistakes and the penalties this can bring, while the improved accuracy that digital records provide, along with the fact that information is sent directly to HMRC from the digital records, avoiding transposition errors, will reduce the amount of tax lost to these errors, and with avoidable mistakes said to have cost the Exchequer £8.5 billion in 2018 to 2019, that is a not insignificant amount.

 Making Tax Digital is designed to give the UK one of the most digitally advanced tax administrations in the world and by offering early warning of upcoming changes, HMRC has put companies in a strong position to prepare for what’s ahead and ensured accounting software can be updated to include these new requirements.
-To find out more about how we can support you on your journey to MTD compliance, visit our Making Tax Digital page or get in touch with us via our support pages.
+To find out more about how we can support you on your journey to MTD compliance, visit our Making Tax Digital page, or read our what is making tax digital blog post or get in touch with us via our support pages.